Securing your Facebook Account from Hackers

 What is a Phishing attack?

-A phishing attack is a type of cyber attack where an attacker poses as a trusted entity to trick individuals into revealing sensitive information, such as usernames, passwords, credit card details, or other personal data.
+A phishing attack is a cyber attack where an attacker poses as a trusted entity to trick individuals into revealing sensitive information, such as usernames, passwords, credit card details, or other personal data.
 This is often done by sending deceptive messages (usually emails, but also text messages, social media messages, or phone calls) that appear to come from legitimate sources, like a bank, social media platform, or even a known contact.

 How Phishing Attacks Work